silkroadnomad/doichain.org.2024/README.md

 # Doichain.org

 # Todo
+- [ ] when entering a Doichain address in to find name field inside nameInput.svelte, scan address for nameOps and use them in currentNameOp and currentNameUtxo
+- [ ] pub-sub messages from relay (CID-ADDING, CID-ADDED) seem not reliable.
+Should we repeat them?
 - [x] LIST_LAST_100 should be indexed in parallel on relay
 - [x] LIST_LAST_100 100 name-ops message should be called
 - [x] relay doesn't publish